PixarAnimationStudios/OpenUSD-proposals/proposals/accessibility/README.md

 def Mesh "Cube" (
     prepend apiSchemas = ["AccessibilityAPI"]
 ) {
-    string accessibility:label = "A sentient lamp with an adjustable body and cone head" string accessibility:alternate = "The lamp has round base with two sections above it that may be adjusted.
+    string accessibility:label = "Luxo, Jr"
+    string accessibility:extendedDescription = "The lamp has round base with two sections above it that may be adjusted.
 It has a conical head with a lightbulb inside.
 It likes to chase inflatable balls" token accessibility:important = "standard"
 }
 ```